 What is cancer anorexia-cachexia syndrome?

 People who have cancer sometimes experience a condition known as cancer anorexia-cachexia syndrome (CACS).
 It is cachexia, but with anorexia as part of the syndrome.
-Like cachexia, increasing calorie intake does not reverse the severe muscle wasting CACS causes.
+Like cachexia, increasing calorie intake alone does not reverse the severe muscle wasting CACS causes.

 The characteristics of CACS include: